B2B Sales Strategy27 min read

 3. Send a message that addresses their specific pain point

-For cross-platform sequences:
+For cross-channel sequences:

-2. Engage on that platform first
+2. Engage on that channel first

 4. Consolidate everything in a unified inbox